eye-division/katehipkiss/_alteredbooks/new-altered book.md

 #### Size

-Book Measures: 19 x 13 x 8.5cm<br>Display Case:       29.5 x 22 x 19cm<br><br>Shipping<br><br>Free packing and postage with the UK mainland.
+Book Measures: 19 x 13 x 8.5cm<br>Display Case:       29.5 x 22 x 19cm<br><br>**Shipping**<br><br>Free packing and postage with the UK mainland.

-If you are outside mainland UK, please contact me for a quote for shipping.
-Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.
+If you are outside mainland UK, please contact me for a quote for shipping. <br>*Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.*

 &nbsp;